krfkeith/tart/trunk/doc/source/intro/quickstart.rst

 The example is somewhat contrived, but it does illustrate a number of important points:

 * Members are public by default.
-The :keyword:`private` modifier can be used to declare individual members as private, or you can use the block syntax to declare a whole group of members private.
+The :kw:`private` modifier can be used to declare individual members as private, or you can use the block syntax to declare a whole group of members private.
 * The constructor method for a type is always called :meth:`construct`.
-* Class methods are declared with the :keyword:`def` keyword.
+* Class methods are declared with the :kw:`def` keyword.
-* You can declare named properties which have custom getters and setters that are defined with :keyword:`get` and :keyword:`set`.
+* You can declare named properties which have custom getters and setters that are defined with :kw:`get` and :kw:`set`.

 .. note:: In real code, you would probably want to use a naming convention - such as a leading underscore - for private member variables.
 Such style conventions are not required by Tart,